Thomas-EDET/BugBountyWeb3/My-web3-hacks/PillarDAO/1 - Cross function - Reentrancy PillarDAO.sol deposit.md

     // Count vote...
 }

-We could've exploited this function allowing potentially one member to vote two times: One time during the reentrancy attack and potentially another time after submitting his token, needed to complete the membership enrollment.
+**We could've exploited this function allowing potentially one member to vote two times: One time during the cross function reentrancy attack and potentially another time after submitting our token, that is  needed to complete the membership enrollment.
+In practice, this means the contract has a vulnerability that's waiting for the right conditions (like a new vote function being added) to become exploitable.**

+#### Bonus

 Later on I tried to call withdraw() in our callback but I forgot it would obviously not worked as : balances[attacker].depositAmount is still 0 (since state are not updated) And balances[attacker].depositTime is not set yet as to withdraw a user need to  wait  52 weeks.